ManeuverOn/rfiv-server/README.md

 This code creates several API endpoints for saving and retrieving patient data from a MongoDB Atlas database.
 From the host `http://localhost:8080`, you can run:

+### `POST /v1/patient`

+Creates a new patient entry with the name, patient ID, and tag ID specified in the request body.

 ### `GET /v1/patients?name=&id=&tagId=`

-Returns patient entries that have names, patient IDs, and tag IDs that match the query strings.
+Returns patient entries that have names, patient IDs, and/or tag IDs that match the query strings.

 ### `GET /v1/patient/:id`

 Returns the patient entry that has the specified patient ID parameter.

-### `POST /v1/patient`
+### `PUT /v1/patient/:id`

-Creates a new patient entry with the name, patient ID, and tag ID specified in the request body.
+Edits the name and/or tag ID of the patient entry associated with the specified patient ID parameter.

 ### `POST /v1/patient/:tagId/location`